-Please contact Marion (email@example.com) to make an appointment or for more information about the using the Special Collections.
+Please contact Marion (email@example.com) to make an appointment outside these hours, or for more information about the using the Special Collections.

-We are very happy for researchers to come and use the Archive but we should explain that it is catalogued in a rudimentary way and some material is still unsorted so it is not always easy to find specific items in the collection.
+We can make arrangements for researchers to come and use the Archive but we should explain that it is catalogued in a rudimentary way and some material is still unsorted so it is not always easy to find specific items in the collection.
+Our busiest time is during the autumn when new students arrive, so we may only be able to offer access to researchers after Christmas and before September.

 Any copying or reuse of the material is subject to the usual copyright restrictions under UK Law (CDPA 1988) and may require permission.
 Middlesex University is unable to grant copyright permissions where it does not hold the copyright, and the copyright of many of these items rests with the original creators who will need to be contacted directly.

 The Hornsey College of Art archive is held in the Materials Room in the Basement of the Sheppard Library.
-The Materials Room is open from 11am to 4pm Monday to Friday during term-time but please contact Marion Syratt-Barnes (firstname.lastname@example.org) for enquiries about the archive.
-Please be aware that we may not be able to offer access at busy times during the academic year.
+The Materials Room is open from 11am to 3pm Monday to Friday during term-time but please contact Marion Syratt-Barnes (firstname.lastname@example.org) for enquiries about the archive.
+Please be aware that we may not be able to offer access or undertake searches at busy times during the academic year, usually between September and Christmas.

 Against a backdrop of political demonstrations started in Paris, a group of students decided to hold an all-night protest at the Crouch End building at Hornsey College of Art on 28th May 1968.
 Initially triggered by a disagreement with the college about student union funds, this developed into an organised occupation which lasted six weeks.